UW-Stevens Point’s planetarium offers shows in April

 From life on Earth to robots on the moon, learn about exploration of the cosmos this April at the University of Wisconsin-Stevens Point’s Allen F. Blocher Planetarium.

-Planetarium shows are offered at 2 p.m.
-Sundays.
-The educational shows are free and open to the public, but donations are appreciated.
-Shows in April (except for April 9) include:
+Planetarium shows are offered at 2 p.m. the Sundays of April 16-30.
+The following educational shows are free and open to the public, but donations are appreciated:

-- April 2 – “Sunstruck” – Learn about the sun, how it supports and threatens life and what its future may hold.

 - April 16 – “Unveiling the Invisible Universe” – Look at how scientists have discovered the cosmos through telescopes, rockets, neutrinos and cosmic and gravitational waves.